Steam Heroes (X360-XBLI)

 steam-heroesThere’s a lot of Xbox Live Indie Games that pass through here for review and, frankly, most of them are terrible and I just can’t be bothered to review them all.
-So, I’ve been working off of this flow chart every time an indie game passes by my way (click the chart for full size):
+So, I’ve been working off of this flow chart every time an indie game passes by my way:

 Thanks to this chart I don’t have to play through uninspired, unoriginal XBLI games and, instead, end up playing nothing but creative, original games like Steam Heroes, which is…A BEJEWLED RIP-OFF?!
 GODDAMN IT, THE FLOWCHART DOES NOTHING!!!